kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ##Smart Computer Groups

-Just as before, we are going to leverage our existing `deploy_Numbers` Smart Computer Group to handle the logic of determining when software should be deployed or updated on a particular workstation.
+We are again going to leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
 However, we need a way of targeting a specific version of the OS.

 ###exclude_OS X El Capitan